 Without calculating it, (although the git logs are available) it seems like I’m closing off one goal every two or so months.
 That’s actually not bad for something I do in my spare time.

 Next I’ll be adding some more test cases for higher order calls, support for closures, lambdas etc. Then it’s time to implement the module system and make design decisions about the Prelude/stdlib.
-At that point milestone #2 will be almost complete and its time to encourage some testing.
+At that point milestone #2 will be almost complete and it will be time to encourage some testing.